-- d. satisfies applicable use standards, development standards, and general requirements under this Chapter; - i.
-Division 3.
-Uses and Use Standards.
+4. The development satisfies applicable use standards, development standards, and general requirements under the Zoning Ordinance.

+a.
+Use Standards

 The R-60 portion of the Subject Property was granted a special exception in 1967 (CBA-2164) for off-street parking in connection with a commercial use.
 The special exception was ultimately transferred to United Therapeutics in 2011 and continues to be used for off-street parking in connection with the commercial use at 8830 Cameron Street.
 On March 16, 2021, the County Council enacted a related Zoning Text Amendment, ZTA 20-06, which allows Planning Board approval of a Site Plan to supersede a special exception for surface parking in a residential zone at the option of the Site Plan Applicant.
-ZTA 20-06 applies to the R-60 zoned portion of the Subject Property, which is included in the proposed Site Plan.
+ZTA 20-06 applies to the R-60 zoned portion of the Subject Property, which is included in the Site Plan.